LSEG-API-Samples/LSEG-API-Samples-Example.RDP.Python.GenericBulkFile.Workflow/README.md

 ## <a id="intro"></a>Introduction

+**For the Municipal Market Monitor (TM3) file users**: There is an article aims for your TM3 bulk file available on the [A Step By Step Guide for Getting Municipal Market Monitor (TM3) Bulk File Using C#](https://developers.lseg.com/en/article-catalog/article/a-step-by-step-guide-for-tm3-bulk-file-csharp) article.
+I highly recommend you check it.

 **Important for Messenger Compliance External feeds users**: On 28 April 2024, a new version of Messenger will be released in parallel with a new External Feeds offering, which will allow customers to retrieve their compliance files in JSON format using this Client File Store (CFS) API.
-For more details on support, refer to [PCN208738](https://my.refinitiv.com/content/mytr/en/product-notifications/details.html?id=PCN208738).
+For more details on support, refer to [PCN208738](https://myaccount.lseg.com/en/product-notifications/details?id=PCN208738).
+- The bucket name for Messenger Compliance External feeds is **CAAS-EF-MESSAGES*
+- Please check the *LSEG Messenger - Accessing external feeds for CFS APIs.pdf" and other documents on the [PCN208738](https://myaccount.lseg.com/en/product-notifications/details?id=PCN208738) page.

 This demo application shows the generic workflow of Refinitiv Data Platform (RDP) CFS API.
 The workflow can be applied to any Bucket (ESG, Symbology, Green Revenue, etc).
 I am demonstrating the workflow in [Python](https://www.python.org/) and [Jupyter](https://jupyter.org/) environment.
 However, the RDP APIs are the web-based API that any programming langues can connect and consume data from via the HTTP RESTful API.